hutchisonjohn/dartmouth/FOUNDATIONAL_AGENT_TEST_PLAN.md

 **Objective:** Verify responses are relevant to question

 **Test Cases:**
-- "What is DPI?"
+- "What is machine learning?"
-- "How do I export my file?"
+- "How do I make coffee?"

 **Expected Result:**
 - ✅ Response directly addresses question